 The Senator is talking about herself now.

 Nurses are demanding €250 million to achieve pay parity.
 Every year, €120 million is spent on agency nurses alone.
 Someone has not done the maths on those figures and they have certainly not done the maths on the national children’s hospital, the cost of which could run to €2 billion.
-The public cannot get to grips with that.
+The public cannot get to grips with this.
 Where were the checks in the procurement process?
 Who was looking after the public purse when it was being robbed and dipped into?
-The irony of that is not lost on nurses or members of the public.
+The irony is not lost on nurses or members of the public.
 I support my colleague, even though the confidence and supply agreement needs an injection.
 What other capital projects will we lose because of this massive cost overrun?
-I advise Senator Colm Burke that no amount of spin about how beautiful this hospital will be will create a soft landing for people given that the cost will run to €2 billion?
+I advise Senator Colm Burke that no amount of spin about how beautiful the hospital will be will create a soft landing for people, given that the cost will run to €2 billion.

 The Senator should address her comments through the Chair.